 Is Abegeddon Nigh?

 With a potential trade spat with President Donald Trump on the horizon, it is anticipated that the economy will tumble even further.
 Perhaps this is why Tokyo is so adamant in ratifying a trade agreement with Europe and finalizing the Trans-Pacific Partnership (TPP).
 No matter what happens, Abenomics will fail Japan once again and metastasize the land of sushi and Betamax into a zombie nation.
-Get ready: Abegeddon is nigh.We value your comments!
-Please weigh in on our comment section below.
+Get ready: Abegeddon is nigh.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com